gogap/nats-app/README_EN.md

 make clean          # Clean build files
 ```

 > **Note**: Using `fyne package` ensures the generated application includes all necessary resource files and dependencies, and can run directly on target platforms without requiring Go environment.
-Font files are auto-embedded via Go embed for optimal Chinese display.

 ## 📄 License